numocash/sdks/packages/uniswap-v3-sdk/README.md

 ## Comparisons

-Compared to the established `@uniswap/v3-sdk`, this package has some speed and size savings by using more modern typescript.
+Compared to the established `@uniswap/v3-sdk`, this package has some speed and size savings by using more modern TypeScript.

 ### Bundle size